Novation257/Nations-Refounded/nations-refounded-project-proposal.md

 ## Intro
 - Our project is called Nations Refounded, a multiplayer game in which players can build their own civilizations.
 - Our motivation was to try to recreate an old game that was a lot of fun to play with added capabilities
-- A few years ago, there used to be a game called Nations, in which players compete to build empires and .
+- A few years ago, there used to be a game called [Nations](https://nationsgame.fandom.com/wiki/NationsGame), in which players form alliances and compete to build empires.
 However, Nations is now offline.
 - While Nations Refounded is not a novel idea, it restores a currently-offline multiplayer game with added functionality.
 - Nic is working on game design, while Jules is developing the networking and multiplayer capabilities